 Upper endoscopy is used to examine the upper portion of your GI tract, from your mouth to the first section of your small intestine.
 It’s also called an EGD test (short for esophagogastroduodenoscopy) because it’s used to examine your esophagus, stomach and duodenum (small intestine).
-An EGD test is used to diagnose and treat ulcers, inflammation, gastroesophageal reflux disease (GERD) cancer or dysphagia.
+An EGD test is used to diagnose and treat ulcers, inflammation, gastroesophageal reflux disease (GERD) cancer or dysphagia (trouble swallowing).

 Using a pill-sized camera that you actually swallow, capsule endoscopy is used to find the cause of unexplained bleeding, iron deficiency, diarrhea or abdominal pain.
 As the pill passes through your entire digestive system, it takes pictures that can help find colon polyps, ulcers, tumors and signs of inflammatory bowel disease.